 Different ways to verify WordPress with Pinterest

-The first thing to do, even before adding your blog to any platform is to make sure you have good content that people wants to share later.
+The first thing to do, even before adding your blog to any platform is to make sure you have good content that people want to share later.
 You don’t need to waste your time submitting posts without attractive images and content.

 First, you need to copy the verification code from Pinterest.
-For that, login, to your Pinterest account, and click on your username to get the menu, next, click on “Settings” as the following screenshot example.
+For that, log in, to your Pinterest account, and click on your username to get the menu, next, click on “Settings” as the following screenshot example.

 Now, scroll down in your “Settings” page, and you will find the website box, where you can add the URL, and then click the “Verify Website” button as this example.

 You will get a pop-up window and you need to select the best verification method for you.
-The Pinterest Meta Tag verification is the easiest one, but I’ll talk about the verification with uploading the file later.
+The Pinterest Meta Tag verification is the easiest one, but I’ll talk about the verification by uploading the file later.
 For now, click the red link in that pop-up that says “Verify with a meta tag”.

 Please note, normally, you should copy the code between the